 Face coverings (non-medical masks)

-As part of Strathcona County's efforts to stop the spread of COVID-19, non-medical masks (face coverings) are required for people entering all County-owned buildings and transit, effective August 4.
+As part of Strathcona County's efforts to prevent the spread of COVID-19, non-medical masks (face coverings) are required for people entering all public spaces and vehicles for hire.

 Alberta Health Services is advising that wearing face coverings (non-medical masks) in indoor public areas will help prevent the spread along with practicing good hygiene, maintaining physical distancing, getting tested and monitoring for symptoms.